Date of Degree

 clinical supervision, counseling interns, counselor education, counselors-in-training, group supervision, school counselors

 vii, 158 pages

 Copyright 2009 Kathleen Erin Hartney Kellum

 Kellum, Kathleen Erin Hartney.
-"Structured reflecting teams in group supervision: a qualitative study with school counseling interns." dissertation, University of Iowa, 2009.
+"Structured reflecting teams in group supervision: a qualitative study with school counseling interns."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.